High-Resolution Atomic Magnetometer-Based Imaging of Integrated Circuits and Batteries: Methods

 where $\gamma \approx 3.5$~Hz/nT is the gyromagnetic ratio of Cs.
 The atomic polarization decays due to several relaxation mechanisms, including collisions with the cell walls, interactions with buffer gas atoms, and spin-exchange collisions among Cs atoms~\cite{mcwilliam2024optimizing, scholtes2014intrinsic}.
-A typical signal resulting from this precession, taking the form of a damped sinusoid, is depicted in Fig.~\ref{fig:hilbert_analysis}(a).

-Multiple techniques are available for extracting the Larmor precession frequency, each offering different trade-offs in sensitivity, temporal resolution, and computational efficiency~\cite{zielinski2011frequency}.
+A typical signal resulting from this precession, taking the form of a damped sinusoid, is depicted in Fig.~\ref{fig:hilbert_analysis}(a). \\ Multiple techniques are available for extracting the Larmor precession frequency, each offering different trade-offs in sensitivity, temporal resolution, and computational efficiency~\cite{zielinski2011frequency}.
 Fitting the data to a nonlinear damped sinusoidal model has been adopted in previous works~\cite{hunter2018free, hunter2018waveform, hunter2023free, hunter2023optical}, and enables frequency estimation with a precision approaching the Cramér–Rao lower bound (CRLB), which represents the theoretical limit set by the signal-to-noise ratio and damping rate~\cite{gemmel2010ultra}.
-Here, we demonstrate an alternative method based on a Hilbert transform.

-The Hilbert transform approach~\cite{wilson2020wide} offers significantly greater computational efficiency, which makes it particularly advantageous for the magnetic imaging strategy employed here by enabling faster scanning rates.
+Here, we demonstrate an alternative method based on a Hilbert transform. \\ The Hilbert transform approach~\cite{wilson2020wide} offers significantly greater computational efficiency, which makes it particularly advantageous for the magnetic imaging strategy employed here by enabling faster scanning rates.
 Two finite impulse response (FIR) filters are applied independently to the raw FID signals.
 The first is a Hilbert transformer FIR filter, which imparts a $90\,^{\circ}$ phase shift to all frequency components within a specified passband.
 The second is a matched bandpass filter with a gain response identical to that of the Hilbert transformer, as illustrated in Fig.~\ref{fig:hilbert_analysis}(b).
 The outputs of these filters yield the quadrature $Q(t)$ and in-phase $I(t)$ components, respectively, from which the complex analytic signal is constructed as